CommerceExperts/open-commerce-search/docs/integration_guideline.md

 #### Attributes

 Additional to the simple data map, a list of attributes can be added.
-They are usefull if the inserted data values also need to be addressed by a standardized "code"/"id".
+They are useful if the inserted data values also need to be addressed by a standardized "code"/"id".

 ```
 {